 A visit to the chateau and gardens of Versailles will be a day-long adventure and you're going to need to be fed, rested, and watered.
 Given that Versailles is one of the biggest tourist attractions in France you may expect encounter overpriced, bland food not worthy of your royal palate.

-The good news is on a recent trip to Versailles we had the chance to review the options, and now share our recommendations on the good, the bad, and the best.
+The good news is, on a trip to Versailles we had the chance to review the options, and we now share our recommendations on the good, the bad, and the best.
 Let's take a look at the restaurants, tea salons, cafeteria, and brasserie options at Versailles.

 At Angelina you will find the same amazing hot chocolate that attracts the crowds to their Paris location.
 Since 1903 Angelina has been baking classic French pastries with a twist.
 Angelina's signature pastries include Mont Blanc, a concoction of meringue and whipped cream with a delicate chestnut cream spun to look resemble vermicelli noodles.
 The Paris/New York pastry is a clever reinterpretation of Paris Brest with choux, pecan cream and crunchy pecan praline, instead of traditional hazelnuts.

-Tip — there are two lines, the right line takes you to the quick snack and standing area.
+Tip — there are two lines, the right line takes you to the quick snack and standing-only area.
 The line on the left is for seated meals.
-There is also an outdoor Angelina pastry boutique with seating near the Petit Trianon.
-Additionally, last time we were in the gardens there was an Angelina booth up near the chateau selling some pastries and drinks.
+In addition, there is usually an outdoor Angelina pastry boutique with seating near the Petit Trianon.
+In fact, last time we were in the gardens there was an Angelina booth up near the chateau selling some pastries and drinks to go.